xlandscape/LandscapeModel-Core/COMPONENTS.md

     input application rate.
     TechnologyDriftReductions: The technological drift reductions.
 A NumPy array of scale other/application.
 Values have the same unit as the input drift reductions.
     AppliedAreas: The geometries of the applied areas.
 A list[bytes] of scale other/application.
-Th values have no unit.
+The values have no unit.

 ## TerRQ